History of Maryland: Horse racing and gentry values

 In Chesapeake society (that is, colonial Virginia and Maryland), sports occupied a great deal of attention at every social level.
 Horse racing was sponsored by the wealthy gentry plantation owners, and attracted ordinary farmers as spectators and gamblers.
 Selected slaves often became skilled horse trainers.
 Horse racing was especially important for knitting the gentry together.
 The race was a major public event designed to demonstrate to the world the superior social status of the gentry through expensive breeding and training of horses, boasting and gambling, and especially winning the races themselves.
 Historian Timothy Breen explains that horseracing and high-stakes gambling were essential to maintaining the status of the gentry.
 When they publicly bet a large fraction of their wealth on their favorite horse, they expressed competitiveness, individualism, and materialism as the core elements of gentry values.

 The Revolutionary period

 Maryland did not at first favor independence from Great Britain and gave instructions to that effect to its delegates to the Second Continental Congress.
 During this initial phase of the Revolutionary period, Maryland was governed by a series of conventions of the Assembly of Freemen.
 The first convention of the Assembly lasted four days, from June 22 to 25, 1774.
-All sixteen counties then existing were represented by a total of 92 members; Matthew Tilghman was elected chairman.
+All thirteen counties then existing were represented by a total of 92 members; Matthew Tilghman was elected chairman.